The search for meaning – cartoon.

 The personification of death in the form of the grim reaper pushing a pushchair or baby buggy in which sits an infant grim reaper.

-Part of the concept behind the cartoon is to show a link between birth and death.
+Part of the concept behind the cartoon is to show a link between birth and death and the cycle of life.

 It’s also meant to be humorous because it humanises the grim reaper.